lingokids/react-native-build-exercise/README.md

  Welcome to the take-home test for the Mobile Build Engineer position.
 First of all, thanks for taking your time doing this at all, we really appreciate it.

- The goal of this exercise is for us to evaluate how well would you face a simple but real problem that a mobile build engineer could enounter.
+ The goal of this exercise is for us to evaluate how well would you face a simple but real problem that a mobile build engineer could encounter.
 This is, we want to set up an automated build pipeline for a React Native app via Github Actions.

 ## Instructions